ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+him.
+Salzner Accuses Sister.
+Salzener, a photographer by trade.
+Killed his wife last July with an axe.
 The mob hanged him to a telegraph
 pole.
 His body was riddled with bal­
 lets.
 The lynching of Salzener follow